mbugla/SyliusQuadPayPlugin/README.md

     bin/console cache:clear
     ```

+## Required merchant configuration in QuadPay

+Merchant configuration must have `captureFundsOnOrderCreation` set to true.

 ## Cron job

 Integrations should keep track of what orders have been sent to QuadPay for payment and have a scheduled job that runs every 10 minutes or so that checks the status of these orders.